Mert Hakan Yandaş: Sivasspor

 Mert Hakan Yandaş joined Süper Lig side Sivasspor on 14 July 2017, after a couple successful seasons in the lower Turkish leagues with Tirespor 1922 and Menemen Belediyespor.

 He made his professional debut for Sivasspor in a 2–0 Süper Lig win over Yeni Malatyaspor on 19 August 2017.
-On 21 September 2017, he scored his first goal with the team against Bugsaşspor in a 3-0 win Turkish Cup match.
+On 21 September 2017, he scored his first goal with the team against Bugsaşspor in a 3–0 win Turkish Cup match.

 Fenerbahçe

-On 11 August 2020, he transferred to Süper Lig powerhouse Fenerbahçe on a free transfer, signed four years deal.
-On 21 September 2020, he made his debut in a 0-0 tie against Hatayspor in 2020–21 Süper Lig season.
-On 21 November 2020, he scored his first goal against Gençlerbirliği in Süper Lig match, netting the first goal in a 5-1 away game victory.
+On 11 August 2020, Yandaş transferred to Süper Lig powerhouse Fenerbahçe on a free transfer, signed four years deal.
+On 21 September 2020, he made his debut in a 0–0 tie against Hatayspor in 2020–21 Süper Lig season.
+On 21 November 2020, he scored his first goal against Gençlerbirliği in Süper Lig match, netting the first goal in a 5–1 away game victory.

-In the 2021–22 season, he became vice-captain of the team after Altay Bayındır and Mesut Özil.

-On 16 September 2021, he made his continental debut in his career against Eintracht Frankfurt in UEFA Europa League away game which finished 1-1.

-On 4 November 2021, he captained first time of the team in UEFA Europa League match, 3-0 win against Royal Antwerp and also scored a goal from outside the box.
+In the 2021–22 season, Yandaş was made vice-captain after Altay Bayındır and Mesut Özil.
+On 16 September 2021, he made his continental debut in his career against Eintracht Frankfurt in UEFA Europa League away game which finished 1–1.
+On 4 November 2021, he captained Fenerbahçe for the first time in a 3–0 UEFA Europa League win over Royal Antwerp, where he also scored a goal from outside the box.

-On 23 August 2023, he made his 100th appearances in all competitions for Fenerbahçe against Twente in 5-1 UEFA Europa Conference League play-off round victory.
+On 23 August 2023, Yandaş made his 100th appearances in all competitions for Fenerbahçe against Twente in 5–1 UEFA Europa Conference League play-off round victory.
 On 21 June 2024, Fenerbahçe extended his contract for two years.

-On 16 February 2025, he made his 100th Süper Lig appearances for Fenerbahçe against Kasımpaşa in a 3-1 home win.
+On 16 February 2025, he made his 100th Süper Lig appearances for Fenerbahçe against Kasımpaşa in a 3–1 home win.

-On 5 August 2025, he became captain of the team.
+On 5 August 2025, Yandaş became captain of Fenerbahçe, but lost his role to Milan Škriniar due to his betting allegations.

+Betting investigation

+As part of an investigation conducted by the Istanbul Chief Public Prosecutor's Office and known to the public as the “Football Betting Investigations”, he was detained on 5 December 2025, after it was determined that he had placed bets on legal betting sites through another person.
+On 27 February, an indictment has been prepared against him, seeking a prison sentence ranging from 4 to 13 years.
+On 3 April, the court issued a release order for him.